ankushbajoria/macbook/README.md

 Trains:
 ------
-Simulate a trains moving on a circular track using python's asyncio
+Simulate trains moving on a circular track loading/unloading cargo using python's asyncio

 PY:
 ---